flowconcept/drupal-project/README.md

 > Note: The instructions below refer to the [global composer installation](https://getcomposer.org/doc/00-intro.md#globally).
 You might need to replace `composer` with `php composer.phar` (or similar) for your setup.

-After that you can create the project:
+After that you can start a new project by forking this repository first, since you're going to commit project specific files.

+Then checkout the repository and let composer install the dependencies:

 ```
-composer create-project smk/drupal-project:8.x-dev some-dir --stability dev --no-interaction
+cd my-project
+composer install
 ```

-With `composer require ...` you can download new dependencies to your installation.
+With `composer require ...` you can download new dependencies to your installation:

 ```
-cd some-dir
 composer require drupal/devel:8.*
 ```